antonindurieux/personal-website-offline-/_portfolio/1_accelerometer_anomaly_detection.md

 ---
 I will present here my solution for an unsupervised anomaly detection task on accelerometer data that were acquired during helicopter flights.

-This exercice was presented as a data challenge competition during my Post Master in Big Data at Télécom Paris.
+This exercice was presented as a data challenge competition during my Post Master program in Big Data at Télécom Paris.
 I was very motivated for this challenge since anomaly detection is one of the machine learning applications that I find the most interesting.
 I ranked 2nd out of 51 participants.

 You can find the corresponding python notebook [here](https://github.com/antonindurieux/data_challenge-unsupervised_anomaly_detection) (in french).